rdkcentral/firebolt/apis/pr-feature-media-info/manage/Device/index.md

 ### provision

-Used by a distributor to push provision info to firebolt.
+Used by a distributor to push provision info to Firebolt.

 ```typescript
 function provision(